Arcadia Exhibitions Website

 If you have a motorcycle, motorbike or scooter on campus, you must adhere to the same “moving” and parking regulations that apply to all vehicles.
 Parking inside buildings and on walk-ways is strictly prohibited at all times.
 All motorcycles, motorbikes and scooters need to be registered.

 Bicycles are not to be stored in corridors, lobbies, or under steps.
 Bike storage racks are located throughout campus outside administrative buildings and residence halls.
-At the end of the academic year, Facilities will remove any bikes left abandoned on campus bike racks.
+At the end of the academic year, Facilities and/or Public Safety will remove any bikes left abandoned on campus bike racks.
 Contact the Student Affairs Office at 215-572-2933 for appropriate locations for parking or storing your bicycle.
-Motorbikes and motorcycles are subject to all of the regulations governing motor vehicles and must be registered with Knight Card Services.
+Motorbikes and motorcycles are subject to all of the regulations governing motor vehicles and must be registered with Parking Services.

 New Student Orientation